-The ILSI Research Foundation supports analytical science to enhance frameworks for environmental risk assessment (ERA) of genetically engineered (GE) plants.
+Genetically engineered (GE) plants have been widely used in agriculture for the last 25 years.
+However, national policies and international agreements have mandated that these plants be subject to environmental risk assessment (ERA) prior to their release in the environment.
+In this context, the ILSI Research Foundation supports analytical science to enhance frameworks for ERA of GE plants.
 Building from a foundation in problem formulation, efforts have explored ERA for new and emerging technologies used in GE plants, such as RNA interference as well as ERA under low exposure scenarios and non-target organism assessment.

 Collaborators & Partners